netreplica/nrx/README.md

 1. Activate venv environment

     ```Shell
-    VENV_DIR="${HOME}/.venv"
-    PYENV="nrx"
-    source "${VENV_DIR}/${PYENV}/bin/activate"
+    source nrx39/bin/activate
     ```

-2. Run `./nrx.py --output clab` to export a topology graph from NetBox in a Containerlab format.
+2. Run `./nrx.sh --output clab` to export a topology graph from NetBox in a Containerlab format.
 See [How to configure](#how-to-configure) for details.
 Here is an example of running `nrx.py` to export a graph for NetBox Site "DM-Albany" from [NetBox Demo](https://demo.netbox.dev) instance:

     ```Shell
     export NB_API_TOKEN='replace_with_valid_API_token'
-    ./nrx.py --api https://demo.netbox.dev --site DM-Albany --output clab
+    ./nrx.sh --api https://demo.netbox.dev --site DM-Albany --output clab
     ```

 3. Now you're ready to start the Containerlab topology.
 Here is the example for "DM-Albany" site